 A house was built opposite the main gate for the Headmaster and family and in the mid-1990s old buildings near the road were replaced by a large new teaching and accommodation block known as The Stables, offering specialist provision for Science and Technology and adjoining farm buildings were later acquired to house a flourishing Art Department and a new Games Room.

 The school’s first Ofsted inspection was in 1995: it was classed as Outstanding and named one of the ten best Special Schools of that year, being commended for clear Aims and Objectives and an established culture of self-review.
 All full-time teaching staff had additional SpLD qualifications by 2003.

 Roger Dennien retired after 30 years as Head in 2003 and Paul Stanley, who had worked in the school previously, took over.
 Under his leadership new accommodation and teaching spaces were added.
-Paul led the school until 2008, when Carmen Harvey-Browne became Head, leaving in 2016 to be replaced by Claire Farmer and then Martyn Ward and now Caroline Stamos is the Acting Head.
+Paul led the school until 2008, when Carmen Harvey-Browne became Head, leaving in 2016 to be replaced by Claire Farmer and then Martyn Ward and now Caroline Stamos has been the Headteacher since September 2023.